Josh Bell Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 28th in the league with a collective 7.3 strikeouts per nine innings.
+- The Tigers pitching staff is 28th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Tigers have the 29th-ranked team ERA among all league pitching staffs (5.88).
+- The Tigers' 5.33 team ERA ranks 28th across all league pitching staffs.

-- Tigers pitchers combine to allow the third-most home runs in baseball (25 total, 1.8 per game).
+- Tigers pitchers combine to surrender 26 total home runs at a clip of 1.6 per game (fifth-most in baseball).

-- Boyd (0-1) starts for the Tigers, his third of the season.
+- Turnbull (1-2) gets the starting nod for the Tigers in his fourth start of the season.
+He has a 9.00 ERA in 13 2/3 innings pitched, with 10 strikeouts.

-- In his most recent time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.
+- His most recent time out was in relief on Tuesday when the righty tossed 2/3 innings against the Cleveland Guardians while giving up hits.

+- In three games this season, the 30-year-old has amassed an ERA of 9.00, with 6.9 strikeouts per nine innings.
+Opponents are hitting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.